English Indian Sweet Paan Dessert (1 Piece)

 Portion Control

-Limit the amount of sweet paan you consume to reduce the impact on your blood sugar levels.
+Limit the amount of sweet paan you consume in one sitting to minimize the impact on your blood sugar levels.

 Stay Hydrated

-Drink plenty of water throughout the day, as this can help regulate blood sugar levels.
+Drink plenty of water throughout the day, as proper hydration can help maintain healthy blood sugar levels.

 Physical Activity